Transport

 Giani: ‘National emergency’

-“This is a national emergency implemented for the very safety of commuters.
+“This is a national emergency declared for the very safety of commuters.
 Ponte al Pino is 140 years old and needs to be replaced.”
-So said the Governor of Tuscany, Eugenio Giani, who has urged people to be aware of the suspension of train services between Florence’s Campo di Marte station and the central station of Santa Maria Novella, in force from 11 pm on Sunday 7 July until 4 am on 10 July, whilst work is carried out to replace the Ponte al Pino bridge.
-“We have advised everyone who can to work from home; those” among the people of Tuscany “who cannot and will be travelling to Florence should check the train timetables.
+So said the Governor of Tuscany Eugenio Giani (video), who advises people to be aware of the suspension of train services between Florence’s Campo di Marte station and the central Santa Maria Novella station, in force from 11 pm on Sunday 7 July until 4 am on 10 July, due to the replacement works on the Ponte al Pino bridge.
+“We have advised everyone who can to work from home; those” among the Tuscan population “who cannot and will be travelling to Florence should check the train timetables.
 These will be very difficult days” for Florence and Tuscany, says Giani.

 Copyright reserved ©